SICP 2.5.3 (Extended) Solutions

 reduced tag, which isn’t really necessary.
 It’s use was mostly for debugging, but there could be cases where knowing whether the value you have is reduced or not might help.
 To keep it from interfering with the existing generic operations, it’s defined to go away on any

 Here’s an extension on top of the extension: There’s one more thing about the way we chose only one GCD out of many.
 It’s sort of implied in Exercise 2.95 that P1 could be anything, but consider for example if P1 was 2 x 2 – 6 x – 4.
 If you run this through the same process, you find that after the reduction step the GCD of Q1 and Q2 is not equal to P1.
 It will differ by a constant, since this P1 has a common factor in each term, and that gets removed when the GCD is computed.
-What is the choice we made for the GCD?
+What, then, is the choice we made for the GCD?
 It’s the one with the smallest (in absolute value) integer coefficients.
 This has the advantage of ensuring that if we start with integer polynomials, they’ll stay that way, but other reasonable choices can be made about which GCD to produce (for instance, making a monic polynomial where the leading coefficient is always 1).
 The ‘correct answer’ here only matches because the first polynomial met the same conditions as our choice for GCD.

-Lastly, with these new additions to the system, we’ve added to its complexity in a big way.
+With these new additions to the system, we’ve added to its complexity in a big way.
 Previously, we could use rational values in any operation.
-Now, however, we can’t really be certain of whether that rational value is a numerical or a polynomial one (consider the headache of having a polynomial with a rational polynomial as a coefficient!).
-In other words, we would have to develop other features of the system in order to actually make this ‘generic’ system of rationals work consistently with the values it produces.
+Now, however, we can’t really be certain of whether that rational fraction is a numerical or a polynomial one (consider the headache of having a polynomial with a rational polynomial as a coefficient!).
+In other words, we would have to continue to develop other features of the system in order to actually make this ‘generic’ system of rationals work consistently with the values it produces.
 Of course, that’s well beyond the scope of this exercise set, but it’s worth keeping in mind that while the initial addition of functionality was relatively easy to implement thanks to our abstractions, there’s still quite a bit of complexity that would need to be explored to have a properly-implemented system.